amnsharif/IPv6_Hostnames/README.md

 ```

 #### **Contributing**
-If you find this helpful and would like to contribute, please consider visiting my [Patreon page](
+If you find this helpful and would like to contribute, please consider [buying me a coffee](https://buymeacoffee.com/amnsharif) or visiting my [Patreon page](
 https://patreon.com/amnsharif?utm_medium=unknown&utm_source=join_link&utm_campaign=creatorshare_creator&utm_content=copyLink)